dharanim04/Project_PokerCards_IServices/README.md

 .Net Framework 4.5 or above

 ## Build and Run
 Download the code files and open the solution *.sln file in Visual Studio 2019.

 C# .NETCore console application has been used for this project.

-Build the solution and run Project_PokerCards.exe from command prompt passing the input text file's path
+Build the solution and run project by providing input file.

 Once the build succeeded redirect to project folder and find "Data/poker-hands.txt"file and past file inside the "C:\TestData\poker-hands.txt"